MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/build-pipeline.md

 4. Select Existing Azure Pipelines YAML file.
 5. Select/Get the YAML file from /Pipeline/YAML_Files/build-pipeline.yml files [The YAML file are published in the Commerce ScaleUnit GitHub Repos](https://github.com/microsoft/Dynamics365Commerce.ScaleUnit/blob/release/9.29/Pipeline/YAML_Files/build-pipeline.yml)

-The YAML files refers few other script from the Sample GitHub repo, please include those scripts in your repo, if you are cloning the samples repo then all the scripts are already included.
+The YAML files refers few other script from the [Dynamics365Commerce.ScaleUnit repo](https://github.com/microsoft/Dynamics365Commerce.ScaleUnit), please include those scripts in your repo, if you are cloning the samples repo then all the scripts are already included.

-All the reference scripts are availabe in the [Sample GitHub repo.](https://github.com/microsoft/Dynamics365Commerce.ScaleUnit/tree/release/9.29/Pipeline/PowerShellScripts)
+All the reference scripts are availabe in the [Dynamics365Commerce.ScaleUnit GitHub repo.](https://github.com/microsoft/Dynamics365Commerce.ScaleUnit/tree/release/9.29/Pipeline/PowerShellScripts)

 7. Click Continue.
 8. The YAML file has script to build the entire solution and upload the output CloudScaleUnitExtensionPackage.zip package to build Published Artifacts drop location.